What are Extensions?

 }

-• Functions can be expanded by adding buttons to the ribbon (menu).
+Functionality can be extended by adding buttons, etc., to the ribbon (menu).

-• You can receive events such as model editing operations and file operations, and use those events to extend the functionality.
+Functionality can be extended by receiving events such as model editing operations and file operations and using those events.

-• Ribbons and event definitions extended by extensions are read from a manifest that is written for each extension.
+The definitions of the ribbon and events extended by the extension are read from the manifest written for each extension.

 Extension Lifecycle